 - Change the Hostname for Pi on your Network from System Options > S4 Set name for this computer on a network

 After that, pick Finish and reboot the Raspberry Pi by entering the command reboot in the command line interface.
-Once it reboots, your Raspberry Pi should be ready to be controlled using a Command Prompt on Windows or Terminal on macOS.
+After it reboots, your Raspberry Pi is ready for you to control it using Command Prompt on Windows or Terminal on macOS.

 After hitting a roadblock several times, I no longer depend on a display to get my Pi 4 set up running.
-I am sure these steps will get you up with speed with Pi setup.
-In the next guide, I will cover how to set up Pi-hole on your Raspberry Pi configuration to block unwanted trackers and ads.
+In another guide, I plan to cover how to set up Pi-hole on your Raspberry Pi configuration to block unwanted trackers and ads.